RaccoonGG/FlaskyIPTV_Player/README.md

 ## Known Limitations

 - MKV download resume (`-ss` seek) can be unreliable on live IPTV streams — ffmpeg may not seek accurately on some stream types
-- Large external EPG files load into RAM in full; very large lists (30k+ channels) will use significant memory
-- Recording and downloading run as background threads — closing the browser tab does not stop them; use the Stop button first
 - AirPlay via `pyatv` bypasses the stream proxy (pyatv does not support custom HTTP headers); auth must be embedded in the resolved stream URL for AirPlay to work
 - Multi-View requires MSE support in the browser — older or restricted WebViews may not support it
 - Each Multi-View tile runs one ffmpeg process; 9 simultaneous tiles = 9 ffmpeg processes.
 On low-end hardware (e.g. older Android phones) this may be demanding.
 Use fewer tiles or lower-bitrate channels if you experience performance issues.